 - The above scheme performs relay selection based on geographical regions while our scheme performs selection based on instantaneous channel conditions.
 In wireless environment, the latter choice could be more suitable as relay nodes located at similar distance to the destination could have vastly different channel gains due to effects such as fading. - The above scheme requires measurements to be only performed once if there is no mobility among nodes but requires several rounds of packet exchanges to determine the average SNR.
-On the other hand, opportunistic relaying requires only three packet exchanges in total to determine the instantaneous SNR, but requires that these measurements be repeated in each coherence interval.
-We show in Section III that the overhead of relay selection is a small fraction of the coherence interval with collision probability less than 0.6%. - We also note that our protocol is a proactive protocol since it selects the best relay before transmission.
-The protocol can easily be made to be reactive (similar to [20]) by selecting the relay after the first phase.
-However, this mod-
+On the other hand opportunistic relaying requires only three packet exchanges in total to determine the instantaneous SNR, but requires that these measurements be repeated in each coherence interval.
+We show in the subsequent section that the overhead of relay selection is a small fraction of the coherence interval with collision probability less than 0.6%. - We also note that our protocol is a proactive protocol since it selects the best relay before transmission.
+The protocol can easily be made to be reactive (similar to [19]) by selecting the relay after the first phase.
+However this modification would require all relays to listen to the source transmission which can be energy inefficient from a network sense.